JoseScap/DemoWebApiForAppService/Documents/tutorial-azure-cli.md

 Using this command, we will create a web application with App Services, utilizing the App Service Plan we created in the previous step.

 > [!NOTE]
-> For more details on creating a web application with Azure CLI, refer to the [Microsoft Learn documentation on creating a web app](https://learn.microsoft.com/en-us/azure/app-service/).
+> For more details on creating a web application with Azure CLI, refer to the [Microsoft Learn documentation on Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/).

 ```sh
 az webapp up -g jjpuente -p webplan -n webapi -r "dotnet:8" --logs